rosflight/rosflight_firmware/docs/user-guide/performance.md

 $$x_t = (1-\alpha)y_t + \alpha x_{t-1}$$

 where \(y_t\) is the measurement and \(x_t\) is the filtered value.
 Lowering \(\alpha\) will reduce lag in response, so if you feel like your MAV is sluggish despite all attempts at controller gain tuning, consider reducing \(\alpha\).
 Reducing \(\alpha\) too far, however will result in a lot of noise from the sensors making its way into the motors.
 This can cause motors to get really hot, so make sure you check motor temperature if you are changing the low-pass filter constants.

 ### Tuning the Complementary Filter
 The complementary filter has two gains, \(k_p\) and \(k_i\).
-For a complete understanding of how these work, I would recommend reading the Mahony Paper, or the technical report in the reports folder.
+For a complete understanding of how these work, we recommend reading the Mahony Paper, or the technical report in the reports folder.
 In short, \(k_p\) can be thought of as the strength of accelerometer measurements in the filter, and the \(k_i\) gain is the integral constant on the gyro bias.
 These values should probably not be changed.
 Before you go changing these values, make sure you _completely_ understand how they work in the filter.

 If you do decide to change these values, you should stick to the following rule of thumb.